Odicci Alexander: Professional career

 On June 13, 2021, Alexander signed a professional contract with the USSSA Pride, joining former JMU players Megan Good and Jailyn Ford.
 She also signed to play in Athletes Unlimited Softball second season beginning in August 2021.
 She made her pro debut on June 17 against Team Mexico, recording 8 strikeouts in a 7–6 loss.
 She had her first win when she started in a 3–2 victory against Team Canada on June 23, pitching the entire game with 8 strikeouts, 4 hits, and 3 walks.

 She won the 2023 Athletes Unlimited Softball championship as the top individual points leader with 1,994 points.

-On January 29, 2025, Alexander was drafted in the tenth round, 40th overall, by the Bandits in the inaugural Athletes Unlimited Softball League draft.
+On January 29, 2025, Alexander was drafted 40th overall by the Bandits in the inaugural Athletes Unlimited Softball League draft.